 In February 2008 The Cure ran the European leg of 'The 4Tour', and in May released "The Only One", the first of 4 singles to be released every 13th of the month for 4 months.
 "Freakshow", "Sleep When I'm Dead" and "The Perfect Boy" followed, and as the band continued 'The 4Tour' with a sell-out North American leg, all 4 singles reached #1 on the Billboard chart.
 Indeed, for one remarkable week in August, 4 Cure singles were in the USA Top 20 at the same time!
 In September the "Hypnagogic States" EP was released, featuring remixes of the first 4 singles by acclaimed younger artists.
 In October, 2 weeks prior to release, the new album 4:13 Dream was performed in its 13 song entirety at a live broadcast MTV event in the Piazza San Giovanni in Rome before an estimated crowd of 75,000 and a TV audience of 10 million!
 The reaction to the event was awesome, with many critics and fans acclaiming the band's 13th studio album as a bona fide classic.
 The Cure finished the year in LA, playing a legendary 'Myspace Secret Show' at the Troubadour, followed by a memorable closing set at KROQ's 'Almost Acoustic Christmas'.

 February 2009 saw the band celebrating their NME 'Godlike Genius' Award with two rousing shows performed at the Brixton Academy and the O2 Arena, followed in March by yet another visit to the west coast of America for an intimate performance at the Las Vegas Pearl Theatre, and a stirringly defiant broken-handed headline slot at the Coachella Valley Music and Arts Festival!
-The rest of the year was taken up with a number of unusual collaborations, personal projects and work on restoring, transferring and digitizing the entire back catalogue.
+Porl Thompson left the band for the last time, and the rest of the year was taken up with a number of unusual collaborations, personal projects and work on restoring, transferring and digitizing the entire back catalogue.
 In May 2010 a re-mastered Disintegration was re-released, Robert once again providing 'rarities' for a Deluxe Edition extras CD, as well as new mixes of the whole album played live in London 1989, released as Entreat Plus.
 More unusual collaborations, personal projects and continuing work on restoring, transferring and digitizing the entire back catalogue filled the remainder of the year...

 May 2011 saw the band fly to Australia to play two nights at the Sydney Opera House as part of the Vivid Festival.
-Initially planned to mark the 30th anniversary of the Faith album, the Reflections show did far more...
-First a Cure trio of Robert, Simon and Jason performed the Three Imaginary Boys album, then Roger O'Donnell rejoined the band to play the Seventeen Seconds album, and finally Lol Tolhurst stepped back onstage with The Cure for the first time in 23 years to perform Faith and assorted B-sides and singles.
+Initially planned to mark the 30th anniversary of the Faith album, the Reflections show did far more.
+First a Cure trio of Robert, Simon and Jason performed the Three Imaginary Boys album, then Roger O'Donnell rejoined the band and The Cure quartet played the Seventeen Seconds album, and finally Lol Tolhurst stepped back onstage with the band for the first time in 23 years to perform Faith and assorted B-sides and singles.
 Both extraordinary nights were filmed with a future DVD release in mind...
-In September The Cure quartet headlined Bestival, a unique 150 minute performance filmed and broadcast live in 3D, and released as a charity CD Bestival Live 2011, and in November the expanded Cure played seven more sold-out Reflections shows - one in the Royal Albert Hall, three in the Pantages Theatre LA and three in the Beacon Theatre NYC.
+In September The Cure quartet headlined Bestival, a unique 150 minute performance filmed and broadcast live in 3D, and released as a charity CD Bestival Live 2011, and in November the band, once again abetted by Lol, played 7 more sold-out Reflections shows - 1 in the Royal Albert Hall, 3 in the Pantages Theatre LA and 3 in the Beacon Theatre NYC.